5217232/Resilient-Leader-Follower-CBF-QP/README.md

 Baseline 2 implements a CBF-QP controller whose CBF encodes maintenace of $r$-robustness.
 Check [this](https://ieeexplore.ieee.org/document/10354416) for more information.

 We have implemented the codes in the settings of the `complex_sim1` and `complex_sim2`.
-Note the simulations for comparisons are all implemented in single integrator dynamics.
+Note in comparsion simulations, we used single integrator dynamics model to describe robots' motions.
-The python files can be found at `Comparsion_single_integrator` folder.
+The python files can be found at `Comparsion_single_integrator` folder, where python file `baseline_i_j` indicates baseline $i$ in Environment $j$.
+Also, `ours_j` indicate our method in Environment $j$.